-A special student at Central Baptist Theological Seminary is one who has completed a baccalaureate degree, is nondegree seeking, and wishes to take courses for graduate level academic credit.
+A special student at Central Baptist Theological Seminary is one who has completed a baccalaureate degree, is non-degree seeking, and wishes to take courses for graduate level academic credit.
 A completed application for special student status includes:

-- Special student online application form - Official transcripts of undergraduate and graduate work - Personal statement outlining the reason(s) for requesting special student status - Other information as requested by the Admission Committee program.
-Those admitted on special student status are not eligible for seminary scholarships.
+- Special student online application form - Official transcripts of undergraduate and graduate work - Personal statement outlining the reason(s) for requesting special student status - Other information as requested by the Admission Committee

 Special students may apply up to 21 credit hours toward a degree program at Central.
 Admission as a special student does not guarantee admission to an academic degree program at Central.
-Students must re-apply to enter a degree
+Students must re-apply to enter a degree program.
+Those admitted on special student status are not eligible for seminary scholarships.